SuperKohl/SkySeeker/docs/development/Building in Ubuntu.md

 # Building in Ubuntu

 Building for Ubuntu platform is remarkably easy.
-The only trick to understand is that the Ubuntu toolchain, which they are downstreaming from Debian, is not compatible with u360gts.
+The only trick to understand is that the Ubuntu toolchain, which they are downstreaming from Debian, is not compatible with SkySeeker.
 We suggest that you take an alternative PPA from Terry Guo, found here: https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded